-All information from which you can be identified, including your signed privacy statement, is kept in a locked cabinet.
+All information from which you can be identified, including your ‘signed’ working agreement is kept in a locked metal cabinet.

 You have the right to ask to see the information I hold about you and change anything that is incorrect.
 You have the right to ask me to delete any information I hold about you, which I will do apart from that which I need for my business accounting and tax purposes.

 If you wish to complain about how I handle your data, I ask that you speak to me (the “data controller”, Gill Sweeting) first.
 If I cannot resolve your complaint to your satisfaction, you can contact the Information Commissioner’s Office at https://ico.org.uk/concerns/handling/ or on 0303 123 1113.